2014 Gaza War: Background

-Concurrent to the Second Intifada (2000–2005), Israeli prime minister Ariel Sharon proposed the Israeli disengagement from Gaza in 2003, which was approved by the Israeli government in June 2004, and the Knesset in February 2005.
-The unilateral withdrawal plan was executed in August 2005 and completed in September 2005.
+In 2005, following the conclusion of the Second Intifada, Israel disengaged from the Gaza Strip, which it had previously occupied since 1967.
+The unilateral withdrawal plan began in August 2005 and was completed in September 2005.
 Nonetheless, the ICRC, the UN and various human rights organizations consider Israel still to be the de facto occupying power due to its control of Gaza's borders, air space and territorial waters.